VasilisAvgoustakis/citizen-quest/doc/storylines.md

 #### Use of flags

-There are three types of flags that are synchronized between clients:
+There are four types of flags that are synchronized between clients:

+- Those beginning with `global.` which are used to track global state (useful for conditions that determine npc and scenery visibility).'
 - Those beginning with `pnt.`, which are used to track "scoring".
 - Those beginning with `inc.`, which are used to track achievements (i.e. people included in the decision associated with the storyline).